blend-capital/docs-v2/tech-docs/integrations/integrate-pool.md

 // The amount of asset to withdraw, as a fixed point number with the assets decimal places.
 If the amount of
 // assets to withdraw is greater than the value of the user's bTokens, the transaction will pull down the withdraw amount
-// to the user's bToken posiiton balance.
+// to the user's bToken position balance.
 // (e.g. 1.0 XLM = 10000000n)
 const to_withdraw: 1000n;